kami-blue/website/index.md

 Please see the [issues]({{ site.github.repository_url }}/issues/) page for planned features and bugs.

-This is currently in active development.
+This was in active development.
 When issues are being closed is by milestone, and bugs are higher priority, though there aren't any bugs that break something completely.

 <p>
 <details>